eyereasoner/eye/reasoning/arcus/4color/README.md

 )].
 ```

-This query asks eyelet to return a valid assignment of four colors to countries in the `:mapEU`.
+This query asks arcus to return a valid assignment of four colors to countries in the `:mapEU`.

 ---